-In 2022 I will teach a special topic in Behavioural Insights (PSYCH 770).
+I teach a special topic in Behavioural Insights (PSYCH 770).
 This course outlines how cognitive biases and errors cause us to behave in irrational ways, explores how nudging and debiasing can mitigate these effects and introduces students to methods to run behavioural insight analyses in real-world settings

-I also run, with Associate Professor Alex Taylor, the University of Auckland Behavioural Insights Exchange (UoABIX).
+I also run the University of Auckland Behavioural Insights Exchange (UoABIX).
 This allows Masters thesis students to work with external organisations across the private and public sector to develop a real-world behavioural science project.
 Students will gain industry-relevant skills by applying knowledge of our cognitive biases and errors in decision-making to help address the challenges faced by our external partners.
 UoABIX creates the opportunity for knowledge exchange between business and academia, bringing state-of-the-art scientific knowledge, methodology and data analysis tools to industry-relevant questions and databases.
-UoABIX will pilot in 2022 with industry partners including PriceWaterhouseCoopers (PwC), Auckland Council and Behavioural Science Aotearoa at the Ministry of Justice.
+UoABIX piloted in 2022 with industry partners including PriceWaterhouseCoopers (PwC), Auckland Council and Behavioural Science Aotearoa at the Ministry of Justice.

 I also teach PSYCH 725 Evolution and Human Behaviour.
 This course looks at the psychology of humans from an evolutionary perspective.
 Specific topics include the evolution of religion, mental time travel, and cognitive nudges, biases and heuristics.